LGP-30: Design

 Half of the instruction (15 bits) was unused.
 The unused half could have been used for extra instructions, indexing, indirect addressing, or a second (+1) address to locate the next instruction, each of which would have increased program performance.
-None of these features were implemented in the LGP-30, but some were realized in its 1960 successor, the RPC-4000.
+None of these features was implemented in the LGP-30, but some were realized in its 1960 successor, the RPC-4000.

-A unique feature of the LGP-30 was its built-in multiplication, despite being inexpensive.
+A unique feature of the LGP-30 was its built-in multiplication, despite being an inexpensive computer.
 Since this was a drum computer, bits were processed serially as they were read from the drum.
 As it did each of the additions associated with the multiplication, it effectively shifted the operand right, acting as if the binary point were on the left side of the word, as opposed to the right side as on most other computers.
 The divide operation worked similarly.

 To further reduce costs, the traditional front panel lights showing internal registers were absent.
 Instead, Librascope mounted a small oscilloscope on the front panel that displayed the output from the three register read heads, one above the other, allowing the operator to see and read the bits.
 Horizontal and vertical size controls let the operator adjust the display to match a plastic overlay engraved with the bit numbers.
 To read bits the operator counted the up- and down-transitions of the oscilloscope trace.

-Unlike other computers of its day, internal data was represented in hexadecimal instead of octal, but being a very inexpensive machine it used the physical typewriter keys that correspond to positions 10 to 15 in the type basket for the six non-decimal characters (as opposed to the now normal A – F) to represent those values, resulting in 0 – 9 f g j k q w, which was remembered using the phrase "FiberGlass Javelins Kill Quite Well".
+Unlike other computers of its day, internal data was represented in hexadecimal instead of octal, but being a very inexpensive machine it used the physical typewriter keys that correspond to positions 10 to 15 in the type basket for the six non-decimal characters (as opposed to the now normal A – F) to represent those values, resulting in 0 – 9 f g j k q w, which was remembered using the mnemonic "Fiber-Glass Javelins Kill Quite Well".